Valeria-DataScience/Valeria-DataScience/README.md

+## 👩🏽‍🔬 Data Scientist | Biomedical & Healthcare Analytics | Open to Diverse Domains

 # Hello, I'm Valeria.

-## 👩🏽‍💻 About Me
+## About Me
 I’m a Data Scientist with a background in biomedical research and healthcare analytics.
 My expertise includes:
 - Machine learning and data mining
 - Data visualization and dashboard development
 - Healthcare and biomedical datasets
 - R, Python, and SQL programming

-I hold a PhD in Biological Sciences and a Master’s in Data Science.
+👩🏽‍💻 I hold a PhD in Biological Sciences and a Master’s in Data Science.

 While my background is rooted in healthcare and biomedical research, I am enthusiastic about applying data-driven methodologies across different domains, including finance, marketing, and pharmaceuticals.
 I value continuous learning and enjoy expanding my expertise to address new challenges.